hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 Before we begin, you will want to make sure you are **logged into O2.** To start an interactive session with 2 cores and 10G of memory (sorting can be memory-intensive) us the command below:

+> **NOTE:** Check to see that you are not already on a compute node!
+Interactive session should always be run from the login node.
+If the text before your command prompt contains the word 'compute', _do not run the code below_.

 ```bash
 $ srun --pty -p interactive -t 0-2:30 --mem 10G -c 2 --reservation=HBC2 /bin/bash
 ```
-> **Make sure that your command prompt is now preceded by a character string that contains the word "compute".**

 We will also load the required modules for this lesson: